 With more than 125,000 acres of irrigated farmland (25% of total farmed acres) in Delaware, irrigation is an essential part of our agricultural economy.

-Farmers are continually looking for new technologies to improve irrigation efficiency, minimize negative environmental affects and maximize yields.
-Too much irrigation can adversely influence crop yields, leach nutrients and wastes water.
-Conversely, too little irrigation reduces yields and can concentrate nutrients in the soil that may affect watershed quality.
+Farmers are continually looking for new technologies to improve irrigation efficiency, minimize adverse environmental effects and maximize yields.
+Too much irrigation can adversely influence crop yields, leach nutrients and waste water, while too little can reduce yields, concentrate nutrients in the soil and affect watershed quality.

 This shared knowledge allows farmers to learn their local soil characteristics and the most effective way for crops to utilize the applied water and improve nutrient use efficiencies.
-Cooperative Extension offers growers site instruction on system calibration, irrigation scheduling, in-depth reviews of high-tech moisture sensor equipment, and testing of advanced irrigation techniques.
+Cooperative Extension also offers growers site instruction on system calibration, irrigation scheduling, in-depth reviews of high-tech moisture sensor equipment and testing of advanced irrigation techniques.

 Sensor technologies can improve management through more accurate and timely assessment of crop status, soil water status, and many other facets of agronomic production.
 Explosive advancements in technology and network connectivity in recent years have made the use of extensive and highly advanced sensor systems possible.
 This session will focus on which sensor strategies are most appropriate for various types of plant, soil, and water measurement, on new and innovative sensor systems, and on the challenges of data management.

 Video on the Costs and Benefits of Irrigation in Field Crops: youtube.com/watch?v=Wu2KJl-FgzM